Yahoo lays off 20% of its staff as it shrinks its ad tech business. - ExBulletin

 - Yahoo lays off 20% of its staff as it shrinks its ad tech business.

-- Why is it a “crisis within a crisis” for war-stricken Syria?

-- Will not betray Imran Khan despite threats of arrest and political victimization: PTI vice president
+- Jack Smith, special counsel for the Trump investigations, picks up the pace

-- BBC chairman made major errors of judgment over Johnson loan, MPs say
+- BBC chairman made ‘errors of judgement’ over Boris Johnson loan deal, lawmakers say

-- Maya Jama is after our hearts with a dazzling look from BRIT